woanware/snorbert/Documents/Help.md

 ## Rules/Signatures ##

-The snort rule set can be imported into snorbert, this allows the signature/rule to be displayed that relates to a specific event.
-The screenshot below shows the signature details:
+The Signature Info tab provides details about the signature used in the alert.
+The rules is directly loaded from the database when the event details are retrieved.
+The screen shot below shows the signature details:

 ![](Rules.png)

 To view the full rule in a separate window, click the button next to the rule, the following window will be displayed:

 ![](Rule.png)

-The rules can be imported manually via the Tools->Import Rules menu or they can be copied into the Rules directory located in the applications installation directory.
-The automated import will check the file names/timestamps and only import new or changed files.
+The second button allows the user to view rules that are linked using the Snort **flowbits:isset** details.

 ## False Positives ##